 - Wait until your page gets enough traffic to reach statistical confidence.

-Marketing is such an imperfect practice; as much as we try to turn it into an exact science, there are always variables.
+Marketing is an imperfect practice.
+As much as we try to turn it into an exact science, there will always be multiple variables at hand.
 We’re dealing with people, and people are affected by emotion, and emotion is unpredictable.
-That’s why you must have a control group and everything must be equal for the test to be fair.
+That’s why you must have a control group, and everything must be equal for the test to be valid and fair.
 Let’s go over these guidelines:

 With an A/B test, you should test only one variable at a time so you can confidently say which one caused the better or worse results.
-Likewise, with a multivariate test, you’ll need to test all the possible combinations that could occur if you want to elicit useful data.
+With a multivariate test, you’ll need to test all the possible combinations that could potentially occur if you want to elicit useful data.

-Some people make the mistake of turning off their original page and introducing a new page, then comparing historical versus current data.
-This isn’t a valid comparison because the time of month, week or season could have an effect on results, and you’d have no way of knowing whether the results were caused by timing or by the elements you were testing.
+Some people make the mistake of turning off their original page and introducing a new page then comparing historical versus current data.
+This isn’t a valid comparison because the time of month, week or season could have an effect on the results.
+You’d have no way of knowing whether the results were caused by timing or by the elements you were testing.

-Let’s say it’s January, and you’re directing all traffic to the landing page with the red button.
-Now it’s July and you think you’ve got a good amount of data, so now you pause the campaign directing traffic to the red button and send everyone to the blue button landing page instead.
+For example, let’s say in January you directed all traffic to the landing page with the red button.
+In July, you think you’ve got a good amount of data, so you pause the campaign directing traffic to the red button and send everyone to the blue button landing page instead.
 At the end of the year, you compare the two results.
 Why does the blue button have so many clicks?
-Guess what: it’s probably not just because the color.
+It’s probably not just because of the color.

-You’re not comparing data from the same period — meaning you can’t really jump to the conclusion that the blue button was the end all be all of your landing page optimization effort.
+You’re not comparing data from the same period, meaning you can’t really jump to the conclusion that the blue button was the end all be all of your landing page optimization effort.
 Maybe your buyers are more active in the summer.
-Maybe your marketing efforts increased at the end of the year.
+Perhaps your marketing efforts increased at the end of the year.
 Using mismatched data to draw conclusions is like comparing apples to oranges.

 Timing is a factor that should remain steady in order to accurately review your data.
 If you’re going to show a red and blue button, make sure you show them at the same time.